-- Never flush feminine products, make-up removal cloths or paper towels down the toilet.
+- Never flush feminine hygiene products, make up removal cloths, paper towels or flushable wipes.

-The appointed housing company reserves the right to inspect apartments at any time over the course of season.
-You will be notified prior to all scheduled inspections.
-Where an apartment is found to be poorly maintained, the housing coordinator will give notice to the occupants to rectify the situation within a stipulated period of time.
-Should the occupants fail to act on this instruction, each occupant’s refundable security deposits may be increased.
-Participants are entitled to request (via email only) an apartment inspection at any time over the course of the season.
+Workaway International reserves the right to inspect apartments at any time over the course of the season.
+Participants will be notified prior to all scheduled inspections.
+The Housing Manager will give correction notices to the occupants of poorly maintained apartments.
+The occupants will have a stipulated period of time to rectify the situation.
+Should the occupants fail to correct the issues cited, each occupant’s refundable security deposit will be increased.
+Participants are entitled to request an apartment inspection at any time over the course of the season.

 How do I operate the air conditioner/heating system?